@USThealthcare. Follow us on Twitter.

 An M.B.A. is the recognized standard in business education.
 Students learn fundamental business principles and management tools that provide the foundation for critical thinking and strategic decision making.
 The Health Care UST MBA carries this influential degree one step further, bringing together experienced professionals from all sectors of the industry to explore how this foundation can be used to address the increasingly complex challenges you will face as a leader in the health care industry.

 The Health Care UST MBA program is delivered via an innovative combination of on-campus and distance learning that connects students with experienced faculty and talented peers.
+The curriculum is based on a nationally recognized competency model.

 Executive Education and Professional Development